 GENERAL ANESTHESIA BASED ON TIME OF PROCEDURE AND INCLUDE IN PACKAGE PRICE OF PROCEDURES

 Injection costs of narcotics vary.
 If part of a procedure we usually don't charge for it.
 If it is an outpatient, we will likely charge for hydromorphone or buprenorphine.
 We now also carry Simbadol, the only FDA approved narcotic for cats (available since January of 2015).
 It is buprenorphine that lasts 24 hours!
 We also carry several sizes of fentanyl patches and those costs vary based on pet size.
-We occasionally will utilize fentanyl CRIs (constant rate infusions) which require IV fluids and a whole lotta math and monitoring.
 Whatever the situation, know that we are aggressive about pain control and charge very fairly.

 Spays and neuters:

 Spay and neuter package prices are based on the pet’s weight.
 (Larger pets require larger amounts of anesthetics, suture, and disposables than small pet.)
-Spay and neuter packages include IV catheters and intra-operative IV fluids, anesthesia, anesthetic monitoring, local anesthetics whenever feasible, as many injections of analgesics as warranted and a 72 hour injection of narcotic (sustained release buprenorphine).
+Spay and neuter packages include IV catheters and intra-operative IV fluids, anesthesia, anesthetic monitoring, and local anesthesia.
 Prescriptions that may go home afterwards are not included in the package price.
 She often sends dogs home with anti-inflammatory and narcotic meds for a couple days post-operatively.
 Cats typically get onsior and buprenorphine.
 Blood work on young pets is optional (but encouraged) and not included in these package pricing.
 An in house chemistry profile (VetScan) is $85 if chosen on the day of, but typically we offer labwork prior to the day of surgery that is more economical (cbc/chem) as labwork sent out is more affordable.
 Middle-aged and older pets will be strongly advised to have blood work prior to anesthesia.
 Examinations are required for our patients prior to surgical procedures.
 Pets will of course be examined the day of the procedure, but Tequesta Vet Clinic requires an exam prior to surgery day to evaluate if there are issues prior to placing a pet under anesthesia, to ensure all vaccines are current prior to hospitalization for the surgery, etc. Rarely will Dr Sutton allow the initial surgery to be the day of the spay or neuter.
 This is for the pet’s benefit.
 The prices below are for surgery but you can expect to spend another 3o to 40 bucks or so for injections of analgesia and analgesics to go home.
 (Perioperative anti-inflammatories and narcotics are charged at an affordable $10 per injection.)
 Please also click on the SURGERY TAB on this website and THE ANESTHESIA SAFETY NETS TAB on this website for the big picture on surgery and anesthesia at TVC and why you should choose us for your spays and neuters.
 A spay is not "just a spay".